-Criteria against which applicants will be evaluated total award package.
+While underwriting/gap analysis or fiscal impact analysis are key determinants of an incentive award, OED will also evaluate the public benefits delivered by the applicant when determining the total award package.
 Public benefits considered by OED in assessing incentive award packages may include, but are not limited to:

-- Business and community development projects: - Workforce development partnerships - Local hiring requirements - Job accessibility and pathways for advancement - Quality of jobs, including wages and benefits - Environmental impact and sustainability - Environmental impact and sustainability, including efforts to meet the goals of the Comprehensive Environmental & Climate Action Plan (CECAP).
-Examples include but are not limited to inclusion of solar panels or other renewable energy sources, inclusion of publicly available electric vehicle chargers, etc. - > Real estate development projects: - Provision of mixed-income housing beyond minimum requirements12 - M/WBE participation beyond existing good faith effort minimum requirements - Environmental impact and sustainability - Environmental impact and sustainability, including efforts to meet the goals of the Comprehensive Environmental & Climate Action Plan (CECAP).
+- Business and community development projects: - Workforce development partnerships - Local hiring requirements - Job accessibility and pathways for advancement - Quality of jobs, including wages and benefits - Environmental impact and sustainability, including efforts to meet the goals of the Comprehensive Environmental & Climate Action Plan (CECAP).
+Examples include but are not limited to inclusion of solar panels or other renewable energy sources, inclusion of publicly available electric vehicle chargers, etc. - Real estate development projects: - Provision of mixed-income housing beyond minimum requirements12 - M/WBE participation beyond existing good faith effort minimum requirements - Environmental impact and sustainability, including efforts to meet the goals of the Comprehensive Environmental & Climate Action Plan (CECAP).
 Examples include but are not limited to inclusion of solar panels or other renewable energy sources, inclusion of publicly available electric vehicle chargers, etc. - Connection to existing transit and promotion of transit-oriented development that increases transit access - Partnership to provide technical assistance to community developers - Provision of neighborhood amenities, such as parks, public infrastructure, community centers, and other public benefits included as part of the development